tellers-2016/fixed-income/README.md

 Duration is a concept heavily used to analyse bonds.

 * *Defined* as the "average" time you have to wait for your payments.
-* *Used* to determine how sensetive the price of a bond is to changes in the yield.
+* *Used* to determine how sensitive the price of a bond is to changes in the yield.

 ### Calculation